Your guiding life through times of trouble, confusion, murkiness, deception, lies, deceit, tumult, and chaos.

 I know exactly what you mean.

-I just but is uh you can't reach the left unless you go on left-wing places, and this is one of the reasons why they do it.
+But is, I know you talk about you can't reach the left unless you go on left-wing places, and this is one of the reasons why they do it.

 But they're not reaching the left the way it's happening.

-So the Republicans try to be reasonable and uh uh polite and uh and and and there no way they're gonna overcome the branding that's happened that way.
+So the Republicans try to be reasonable and polite and there's no way they're going to overcome the branding that's happened that way.

-So the option, what what Priebus is thinking here is just go someplace where you don't have to be combative.
+So the option, what Priebus is thinking here, is just go someplace where you don't have to be combative.

-We can just articulate policy, represent people as they are, and let them be seen espousing their beliefs and their ideology and policy and this kind of thing.
+You can just articulate the policy, represent people as they are, and let them be seen espousing their beliefs and their ideology and policy and this kind of thing.

 And he's got a point of it.

-There is literally no reason why, particularly in Republican primaries, that you have 20 debates moderated by Democrats.
+There is literally no reason why, particularly in Republican primaries, that you have 20 debates moderated by Democrats, disguised journalists.

-It just doesn't make any sense because they're not candidates, they're suspects.
+It just doesn't make any sense because they're not candidates.

 And they don't get questions.